yiqu/searchit/README.md

 # Searchit

-Github Search.
 Search for users or organizations of Github.
 Live demo: https://yiqu.github.io/searchit/

 ## Fork and Run